jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

   and `ClearBackgound()`.
 You should end with `EndDrawing()`.

-Functions:
+- Functions:
+  - non-widget (by coorinate) drawing functions: these are not used in any tiling steps
+    - textDrawByCoord\_rayWidg: draws some text to the screen based on input x,y coordinates
+      - this is not a widget, but a drawing function (really a wrapper)
+    - drawRectByCoord\_rayWidg: draws a rectangle by x,y
+      coordinates
+      - this is not a widget, but a drawing function (really a wrapper)
+  - widget functions: these can be tiled or the x,y coordinates are used in the tileing step
+    - drawRect\_rayWidg: draws a widget as a rectangle

-- butDraw\_rayWidg: draws a button and/or updates height
+    - butDraw\_rayWidg: draws a button and/or updates
-  and width of a button widget
+      height and width of a button widget
-- entryDraw\_rayWidg: draws an entry box and/or updates
+    - entryDraw\_rayWidg: draws an entry box and/or
-  height of entry box
+      updates height of entry box
-- labDraw\_rayWidg: draws a lable and/or updates height and
+    - labDraw\_rayWidg: draws a lable and/or updates
-  width of label
+      height and width of label

+### non-widgets; drawing text

+The `textDrawByCoord_rayWidg()` will draw a string of text at the input coordinates.
+It will also shorten the output text if needed.

+- Input:
+  1. c-string with text to draw
+  2. x coordinate
+  3. y coordinate
+  4. maximum width in pixels for the text before shortening
+  5. color (as unsigned int in hex format [0xFFFFFFFF]) to draw
+  6. value of 0 to 1 to tell if padding the text
+     - 0 no padding
+     - 1 pad the width (x, start and end)
+     - 2 pad the height (y, top and bottom)
+     - pad width and height
+  7. widg\_rayWidg structure pointer with text variables
+- Output:
+  - Returns: width of drawn text

+### non-widgets; drawing rectangle

+The `rectDrawByCoord_rayWidg()` will draw a rectangle at the input coordinates.

+- Input:
+  1. x coordinate
+  2. y coordinate
+  3. width of rectangle to draw
+  4. height of rectangle to draw
+  5. number telling if rectangle has a border
+     - 0 no border
+     - 1 regular border
+     - 2 focus border
+     - 3 both regular and focus border
+     - 4 do not draw the rectangle
+     - 5 only draw the regular border (no rectangle)
+     - 6 only draw the focus border (no rectangle)
+     - 7 draw focuse and regular border, but no rectangle
+  6. color of rectangle (as hex code)
+  7. color of regular border (as hex code)
+  8. color of focus border (as hex code)
+  5. color (as unsigned int in hex format [0xFFFFFFFF]) to draw

 ### tile widgets